Buying new equipment outside of Canada can cause frustrating problems when local safety regulations apply.

 Recently we were involved in a Pre-Start Health and Safety Review (PSR) for a printing press.
 The press was manufactured in Germany and was destined for installation in Ontario.

-As far as the PSR was concerned, it covered machine guarding, flammable liquids and potentially explosive issues.
+As far as the PSR was concerned, it covered machine guarding, flammable liquids safety and potentially explosive issues.
 Since the inks in the process were flammable, the PSR required a review from the point of view of the flammable liquids and the potentially explosive processes.

 As the equipment was manufactured in Germany a special inspection needed to be arranged for a field evaluation of the electrical/electronic equipment on behalf of the provincial Authority Having Jurisdiction (AHJ) by a certification organization or an inspection agency recognized by the regulatory authority.

 This process is outlined in the Canadian Standards Association’s SPE-1000-99, Model Code for the Field Evaluation of Electrical Equipment.
 The service provides the means for evaluating products on location and, if found in compliance with stated technical requirements, such equipment may be marked with a Special Inspection service label.

 Special Inspections of electrical equipment involve a safety evaluation that is limited in scope to essential safety considerations, such as electrical shock and other hazards that would expose a user or operator to danger.
 In other words it addresses the minimum requirements for equipment as they pertain to electrical safety, but no more.

 * custom-built equipment for special applications